bodo-ai/PyDough/documentation/functions.md

 <!-- TOC --><a name="hour"></a>
 ### HOUR

-Calling `HOUR` on a date/timestamp extracts the hour it belongs to:
+Calling `HOUR` on a date/timestamp extracts the hour it belongs to.
+The range of output is from 0-23:

 ```py
 Orders(is_12pm = HOUR(order_date) == 12)